Cerebrum internal capsule

 The main composition of white matter is nerve fibers/ tract.

-Corpus callosum (white matter) is the compact bundle of nerve fibers / consisting of million of axons connecting two hemispheres.
+Corpus callosum (white matter) is the compact bundle of nerve fibers / consisting of millions of axons connecting two hemispheres.

 Tips:

-Nerve fibers is axon or dendrites of nerve cell body.
+Nerve fibers are axons or dendrites of the nerve cell body.

 Three surfaces: